-We assessed whether oyster harvest affected oyster counts by examining whether an area was open or closed to oyster harvest as a factor and whether oyster landings, trips or catch-per-unit-effort for the given year or with a 1 or 2-year lag influenced oyster counts.
+We assessed whether oyster harvest affected oyster counts by examining whether an area was open or closed to oyster harvest and whether oyster landings, trips or catch-per-unit-effort for the given year or with a 1 or 2-year lag influenced oyster counts.
 The relationship between our response variable, oyster counts on intertidal oyster bars, and oyster harvest is complicated.
 Oysters that grow on intertidal oyster reefs are generally smaller (below minimum legal harvest size limit of 75.2-mm) than subtidal oysters and therefore are not traditionally targeted for harvest.
 However, these intertidal bars do produce some legal sized oysters, and are often adjacent to harvested subtidal bars.
 We have observed oyster harvest and culling on intertidal bars particularly in years with high oyster demand (W.E.
 Pine, personal observation).
 Oyster harvest in prior years may influence oyster counts because oyster harvest removes, disturbs, and fragments shell on oyster reefs.
-Oyster shell is the dominant substrate on which larval oyster spat settle and recruit, thus harvest could reduce recruitment due to loss of settlement substrate (Powell and Klinck 2007; Pine et al. 2015) and modification of vertical structure.
+Oyster shell is the dominant substrate on which larval oyster spat settle and recruit, thus harvest could reduce recruitment due to loss of settlement substrate (Powell and Klinck 2007; Pine et al. 2015) and modification of vertical bar structure.
 We used a forward selection process where we fit each parameter individually and then retained statistically significant factors (p<0.05).
 Final model comparison was then made with AIC when appropriate.

 <C>Simulations. – To assess the “informativeness” of our GLM modelling approach (as a type of power analyses, Bolker 2008), we generated 1000 replicate datasets (resampling with replacement) of oyster counts by locality, site, and period and fixed transect length to the transect length used at each oyster reef in the original data.
 To simplify simulations, we did not simulate data for the covariates of river discharge or fishery landings.
 We then fit the best fitting (lowest AIC) model without covariates to these data and assessed (1) how many of these 1000 simulations had a negative beta coefficient for period (indicating a decline in oyster counts over time) and (2) the distribution of p-values for the period beta coefficient.
 This was done to assess how likely we were to detect both the sign and the significance of a change in oyster counts over period (time) if one were to occur.